eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### How do I get high flows/vehicle densities?

-By default, insertion flow is [limited by the time resolution of the simulation](Simulation/VehicleInsertion.md#forcing_insertion_avoiding_depart_delay) (vehicles are only inserted every full second) and by the defaulti insertion speed of 0.
+By default, insertion flow is [limited by the time resolution of the simulation](Simulation/VehicleInsertion.md#forcing_insertion_avoiding_depart_delay) (vehicles are only inserted every full second) and by the default insertion speed of 0.

 The following definition will allow flows in the range of 2500 vehicles/hour/lane: